Truxnell/voltaicforge/content/post/2016/2016-07-24-steam-link-ultimate-console/index.md

 ---
-title: 'Steam Link - The ultimate console?'
+title: "Steam Link - The ultimate console?"

 description: "My experiences one week in with the steam link, and why it's the ultimate console nobody has heard about."
 image: steam_link_closeup.jpg